 All students must submit a Form B "Notice of Completion of Master's Degree" application available from the Graduate Studies Office.
-This form will be completed and signed by the program chair, members of the student's advisory Committee, the college dean, and submitted for approval by the Assistant Vice President of Graduate Studies,

-Sponsored Programs & Research after all requirements for the degree have been met.
+This form will be completed and signed by the Program Chair, members of the student's advisory Committee, the School/College dean, and submitted for approval by the Assistant Vice President of Graduate Studies, Sponsored Programs & Research after all requirements for the degree have been met.
 All grades of "I" must be cleared before the form is submitted.